 A method of counting enrollment by tallying the physical number of students in a cohort.
 (See Duplicated Headcount and Unduplicated Headcount.)

 (Integrated Post-Secondary Education Data System) – supervised by the National Center for Education Statistics (NCES).
 IPEDS is designed to help NCES meet its mandate to report statistics on the condition of post-secondary education.
 The IPEDS system is built upon a series of interrelated surveys to collect data in such areas as enrollment, program completions, faculty and staff, and financing.

 Enrollment statistics calculated using courses not taken for official credit, such as an audit.

 Students enrolled in courses for credit who are not recognized by the institution as seeking a degree or other formal award.

 A student enrolled in less than 12 credit hours in a semester, either undergraduate or R/D.

-(Southern Association of Colleges and Schools) One of six regional accrediting organizations in the U.S. recognized by the U.S. Department of Education.
-SACS accredits more than 12,000 public and private educational institutions, from pre-kindergarten through university level in 11 states of the Southeastern U.S., and in Latin America.
+(Southern Association of Colleges and Schools Commission on Colleges) One of six regional accrediting organizations in the U.S. recognized by the U.S. Department of Education.
+SACSCOC accredits more than 12,000 public and private educational institutions, from pre-kindergarten through university level in 11 states of the Southeastern U.S., and in Latin America.

 A one-digit code used to identify the beginning and ending date of the session in which a course meets.